dimi309/small3d/README.md

 would like to make games using a basic set of libraries (glfw, glm, png, zlib, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ to do the rest.
-It helps you by providing you with cross-platform rendering functionality based on Vulkan (many thanks to the [Vulkan Tutorial](https://vulkan-tutorial.com/) and Sascha Willems' excellent [Vulkan examples and demos](https://github.com/SaschaWillems/Vulkan)).
+It helps you by providing you with cross-platform rendering functionality based on Vulkan.
+It can also be compiled with OpenGL.

 small3d can render Wavefront models, animate them as frames, map textures on them, provide some basic lighting (Gouraud shading) and also render images and